ML-Control-Optimization/ML-Control-Optimization.github.io/index.md

  * :camera: - prerecorded session
  * :clipboard: - exercise (on your own)

-# Links to the Videos
+# Links to the Course Materials

+All material can be [found here](https://owncloud.gwdg.de/index.php/s/KTheq78enAQklZs).
+With file names corresponding to the lectures.
+Please also see the details of every lecture.

 # Details of the Lecture